FTCE testing is offered in a computer-based format and will be available at

 Pass all subtests (Quantitative Reasoning, Analytical Writing, Verbal Reasoning) of the Graduate Records Examination (GRE).
 The exam is currently offered through Educational Testing Services.
 The date of the exam must be on or after July 1, 2015, and the exam must be the 2011 version titled "GRE General Test".

 Submit an original score report indicating the score(s) and test date(s) for each of the subtests completed to the Florida Department of Education (FLDOE).
 Make certain to include your certificate number or FLDOE record number when submitting the score report.
 The GRE is offered in a computer-based exam administration format.
-Registration, exam information, and study preparation can be found through Educational Testing Service.
+Registration, exam information, and study preparation can be found through Educational Testing Service (ETS).
+Effective July 2016, ETS will no longer provide mailed copies of official score reports for the GRE.
+To obtain a score report access your "myGRE" account and print out a copy.

 For test preparation resources, please refer to the Talent Development web site.